BGSpiegl/GCparagon/src/GCparagon/README.md

 The hg19 version is documented [here](accessory_files/GC_correction_exclusion_list_hg19_creation.info).
 The final GRCh38 exclusion list includes 385,022,382 reference positions (=12.68% of GRCh38).

 Currently, only a preselection of GRCh38 and hg19 genomic 1 Mb regions is available.
+To specify the genome build for your analysis, set the `-rgb`/`--reference-genome-build` parameter to either `hg38` or `hg19`.
+Per default, `hg38` is used.
 Preselection for other genome builds currently has to be carried out by the user using their own exclusion list.
 The following files need to be created:
  - *<GENOME_BUILD>.2bit*